w3c/wai-curricula/content/designer/navigation-design.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Have students identify and describe the blocks of repeated content in a website and cooperate with developers to provide a way for users to bypass such blocks.
-Assess how students identify and describe blocks of repeated content and how they cooperate with developers to provide a method to bypass such blocks.
+* Practical &mdash; Have students identify and describe the blocks of repeated content in a website and collaborate with developers to provide a way for users to bypass such blocks.
+Assess how students identify and describe blocks of repeated content and how they collaborate with developers to provide a method to bypass such blocks.
 * Practical &mdash; Give students a document and ask them to provide the table of contents.
 Assess how students provide the table of contents for documents.
 * Practical &mdash; Give students an interface with too many page navigational components.
 Ask students to identify the ones that are likely to cause distractions and unnecessary noise.
 Assess how students select page navigational components that minimize distractions and unnecessary noise.